openeuler-mirror/global-trust-authority/docs/GTA_Usage_Guidelines.md

 ### Run the rpm package

-Execute the command directly in the window to start
+Execute the command to start the service

 ```
 attestation_service